JBillson/Depthkit-VFX-Demo/ReadMe.md

 ## Overview

-    This project is a copy of Keijiro's dkvfx repo.
+    This project is pulled from Keijiro's dkvfx repo.
 It serves as a template for future Depthkit-VFX projects.

 ## Setting up Depthkit Video